joinpursuit/9-3-weather-app-project/weather_functionality.md

 Code Smell is when you have a function that performs multiple unrelated tasks.
 Unfourtunatly this is bad practice.
 We must strive to learn the concept of breaking up functions into smaller pieces.

+## Back to project

+Now that we got that out of the way.
+We can move along and explain the logic that would go into the following function.

 ```js
 fetchWeatherInformation(BASE_URL);
 ```